 Not just anywhere can call itself one of France’s Most Beautiful Towns…

-Located opposite the Vendée coast, La Flotte is one of the oldest villages on Île de Ré and a well-known port of call for sailors.
-With its unusual curved jetty that stretches 200m to the green lighthouse that guides sailors, the pretty harbour is lined with terraces and small bistros and beats to the rhythm of the boats’ comings and goings.
-Get lost in its narrow, flowery alleyways and admire the handsome 18th century houses on Cours Félix Faure.
+Located opposite the Vendée coast, La Flotte is one of the oldest villages on Île de Ré.
+It’s a well-known port of call for sailors.
+Its unusual curved jetty stretches 200m to the green lighthouse.
+The last one guides sailors.
+The pretty harbour is lined with terraces and small bistros.
+It beats to the rhythm of the boats’ comings and goings.
+Get lost in its narrow, flowery alleyways.
+Admire the handsome 18th century houses on Cours Félix Faure.
 Above all, don’t forget to fill up on local delicacies at the magnificent market with its medieval-inspired architecture, open every day of the year!
-After this lovely stroll, take advantage of how close you are to Arnérault beach and opt for a swim or a contemplative break next to the ocean!
+After this lovely stroll, take advantage of how close you are to Arnérault beach.
+Also, opt for a swim or a contemplative break next to the ocean!

 This magnificent medieval village located inland from Royan sits at the mouth of the Seudre estuary.
 A former fishing harbour, the village is now dedicated to oyster farming and harvesting salt from the salt marshes.
 With its flower-filled alleyways along fishers’ houses with green and blue shutters, medieval markets, a Romanesque church, artists’ workshops and colourful huts, Mornac-sur-Seudre offers picture-postcard scenery!
 After wandering around the paved alleyways, head off to explore the marshlands and the Seudre estuary.
 You can walk on the pedestrianised Taillées , a 5km hiking route along the seawall; meet a salt merchant who’ll help you discover the world of the salt marshes; and navigate the channels by boat, kayak or even paddleboard, before enjoying a big plate of oysters, freshly caught from the nearby oyster beds!